 - plain befriending or contact, as in prison visiting.

-When referring to these services, the BHA does not use the word ‘chaplaincy’, which retains sufficient religious connotations to be inappropriate as a meaningful description – research we have undertaken demonstrates that the term acts as a barrier for the non-religious in accessing services.
+When referring to these services, Humanists UK does not use the word ‘chaplaincy’, which retains sufficient religious connotations to be inappropriate as a meaningful description – research we have undertaken demonstrates that the term acts as a barrier for the non-religious in accessing services.

 Whatever it is called, pastoral care specifically for the non-religious needs to give advice and reassurance on an existential level, helping with questions relating to beliefs and ethics and to a person’s worldview or lifestance.
 There have long been successful examples of humanist ‘moral counsellors’ performing this function for the non-religious in prisons, hospitals and the armed forces in Belgium, Norway, the Netherlands and elsewhere, alongside religious chaplains, and humanist pastoral support is becoming increasingly common in this country too.